 Prerequisites

-- You must be logged into your DecoNetwork website with Admin or Web Developer permission to manage and publish the website.
+- You must be logged into your DecoNetwork website with Admin, Website Manager or Web Developer permission to manage and publish the website.

 Step 1: Access the previously published versions